The Greenberg functor revisited: Weil restriction and the Greenberg functor

 \end{proposition} \begin{proof} The existence assertion is Remark \ref{tram}.
 The formula now follows from Lemma \ref{hne1} using \eqref{adj}, \eqref{wr} and Yoneda's lemma, as in the previous proof. \end{proof}

-The behavior of the Greenberg realization functor \eqref{grf} under finite extensions of $R$ was discussed in \cite[Theorem 3.1]{ns} for $R_{n}$-schemes of finite type.
-Below we extend \cite[Theorem 3.1]{ns} to arbitrary $R_{n}$-schemes.
-We begin with the unramified case, where infinite extensions of $R$ are allowed.
+The behavior of the Greenberg realization functor \eqref{grf2} under finite extensions of $R$ was discussed in \cite[Theorem 3.1]{ns} for $R_{n}$-schemes of finite type.
+Below we extend the indicated theorem to arbitrary $R_{n}$-schemes.
+We begin with the case of ramification index 1, where infinite extensions of $R$ are allowed.